 We use all of the money we get to support projects helping children and young people right here in Scotland.

-In its first five years the STV Children's Appeal has raised £13.7 million.
-This has allowed us to make 722 big and small awards across every local authority area in Scotland, providing much needed support to 62,000 children.
+In its first eight years the STV Children's Appeal has raised over £19 million.
+This has allowed us to make 1102 big and small awards across every local authority area in Scotland, providing much needed support to 79,000 children.

-In 2017, the Scottish Government once again committed to match-fund the first £1m raised.
+In 2018, the Scottish Government once again match-funded the first £1m raised.

 How does the STV Children's Appeal cover its costs?